ese3500/final-project-micro-music/README.md

 What is the problem that you are trying to solve?
 Why is this project interesting?
 What is the intended purpose?

-Most speakers don't provide audio visualization, and audio visualization software is oftentimes proprietary and expensive.
+Most speakers don't provide audio visualization features, and audio visualization software is oftentimes proprietary and expensive.
 Our device offers a cheap alternative for people who would like to immerse themselves in their music both audibly and visually, without having to go through the hassle of buying software or expensive products.

 ### 3. Goals